JB's Restaurants: Diversification and later separation from Big Boy

 In 1984, JB's purchased 16 restaurants from the Salem, Oregon-based VIP's chain.
 At that time, JB's Restaurants was based in Salt Lake City and had 80 restaurants, excluding the new acquisitions.

 In 1988 JB's dropped Big Boy, allowing its franchise agreement to lapse after Marriott sold the Big Boy chain.

 In 1995, the holding company changed its name to Summit Family Restaurants Inc. just before selling itself to CKE Restaurants for $34.5 million in cash and stock.
 At the time of the sale, Summit had operated or franchised 104 JB's family-style restaurants, six Galaxy Diners and 16 HomeTown Buffet restaurants.

 In 1998, CKE sold JB's Family Restaurants Inc., to Santa Barbara Restaurant Group for one million shares of Santa Barbara's common stock.

 In March 2000, Santa Barbara Restaurant Group sold JB's Family Restaurants to a group led by Lynn Whiteford, the chief operating officer for JB's.
 The sale includes 52 company-owned JB's as well as 29 franchised units.

+Bankruptcy

 On March 9, 2011, JB's Family Restaurants filed for bankruptcy.
 At the time of the bankruptcy filing, JB's Family Restaurants had operated seven corporate restaurants and had 15 franchised restaurants in six Western states after closing 26 other locations.

 In 2019, JB's Family Restaurants again declared bankruptcy, leading to the closure of its last remaining Galaxy Diner in Flagstaff, Arizona.
-JB's subsequently sold Galaxy to the diner's manager, Will Pillen, and the diner reopened in August 2020.
-In June 2019, the company abruptly closed the doors of all of its restaurants and deactivated its website.
-Other than the Galaxy Diner, no evidence can be found if any of the JB's restaurants had reopened after the 2019 bankruptcy filing.
+JB's subsequently sold Galaxy to the diner's manager, Will Pillen; the diner reopened in August 2020, no longer with any association with JB's Family Restaurants.
+In June 2019, JB's Family Restaurants abruptly closed the doors of all of its remaining restaurants and deactivated its website.

-The last two remaining JB's currently operate in Salt Lake City, Utah at 102 W S Temple, and in Rexburg, Idaho at 150 W. Main Street.